LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 - Only content of the same type can be replaced
 - The original content can only be restored by restoring the initial backup
 - Only content that is already added to the game can be replaced
 - When a restore point is created while content is replaced, the original game content will be restored when the restore point is restored.
-In addition to that the will the replaced content exist in the game.
+In addition to that the replaced content will exist in the game.

 ## Mark a mod to modify already existing content